 6. Video Marketing

-According to Convince and Convert, approximately 80% of people also consider video search when doing product research, whilst over half of the total people surveyed claim that online video has helped them to pick out the right product.
+Convince and Convert reports confirm that approximately 80% of people also consider video search when doing product research.
+Over half of the total people surveyed claim that online video has helped them pick out the right product.